How payment integrity is evolving: Five questions with Carelon Payment Integrity leaders

-Finding the best ROI
+Finding the best return on investment

 You have all been involved with payment integrity for quite some time.
 How have you seen it evolve over the past 15 years?

-James Brady, Vice President, Carelon Payment Integrity Commercialization – Payment integrity first existed as a clean-up function to help when there were claim processing errors.
+James Brady: Payment integrity first existed as a clean-up function to help when there were claim processing errors.
 It has evolved into a much broader capability which can address a wide range of medical claim payment errors such as inaccurate coding, duplicate payments, and contractual mistakes.
 Health plans took the opportunity to build out internal solutions and engaged vendors to create greater value.
 This is where the payment integrity world exploded.
-Over the years the vendor market has changed; today, while there are many small point solutions there has been a great deal of consolidation.
+Over the years, the vendor market has changed; today, while there are many small point solutions, there has been a great deal of consolidation.

 When COVID-19 hit, the world started to shift because of cost pressures and concerns of a recession.
 Of course, payment integrity programs have always been under pressure to lower costs and increase ROI, but in the past few years, those priorities have become even more important.
 Payment integrity leaders still need to fight fraud, waste, and abuse, but they have to do so even more cost-effectively — while preserving valuable provider and member relationships and creating better accuracy and efficiency.

-From reactive “point” solutions to end-to-end solutions
+From reactive point solutions to end-to-end solutions

 How is Carelon leading payment integrity innovation?